JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - When in the Lib/Bin screen, users can apply filters or search tracks in the library
 - The search bar can be somewhere on top in the header, with the title on the left edge
 - This will be local until I implement an infinite query, after which it will make a db call

+## Shazam-like integration
+- Activate the mic to detect a song
+- Afterwards search for that song and open the track details page Possible APIs: [Audd](https://audd.io/) or [AcrCloud](https://www.acrcloud.com/) We need to use the recorded audio from the mic to make a call to an api/service to detect the song

 ## Supabase emails Design
 Style the emails that supabase sends for email confirmation/reset password and everything else that we will use